 However, it is also true that their incompatibility is generally accepted; therefore, one of them must be incorrect.
 Some people say that all proven theories can improve, but that it does not mean they are wrong.
 Quantum ingenuity!

-An obsession for demonstrating the impossible
+An obsession with demonstrating the impossible

 Every year, there are attempts of new experiments to prove the Theory of Relativity again.
 Alternatively, they could be to improve it!

 Concepts such as space and time are created or altered but cannot be proven.
-What’s more, Einstein’s Theory of Relativity does not demonstrate the relativity of space or time; it simply incorporates it as an axiom.
+What’s more, Einstein’s Theory of Relativity does not demonstrate the relativity of space or time; it merely incorporates it as an axiom.
 Why do they always seem to insist on not making things clear?

 In our opinion, of course, Science in general and in particular Cosmology should have logic and common sense, to not deviate and become other branches of the study of life.
-In other words, we do not want to go into theories discussing the origin of the Universe based on other physical dimensions or existence of parallel universes, for us, these ideas of space form part of the realm of science fiction and abhorrent logic.
+In other words, we do not want to go into theories discussing the origin of the Universe based on different physical dimensions or existence of parallel universes, for us, these ideas of space form part of the realm of science fiction and abhorrent logic.

 There is an epistemological problem when it comes to the concept of the origin of the Universe.
 The idea that something could arise out of nothing makes no sense in the logic of our world or our nature.
 We suppose that, as our nature is finite, any concept that lacks limits, such as eternity or infinite space, evades our internal logic.

 In a particular way, same philosophical argument supports the Principle of Global Conservation; things either transform or disappear entirely, but the latter is usually called magic and not Cosmology or some other branch of Science.

 Within this scientific weakness, we can find various examples.